 So, You Wanna Sell Yearbook Ads?

 Before you even think about selling an ad, ask yourself one thing: in an ideal world, what is your goal for doing so?
-Without completing this step, giving yourself and your staff something to strive towards, there’s no point investing the time and effort into creating yearbook ads.
+Without completing this step, and giving yourself and your staff something to strive towards, there’s no point in investing the time and effort into creating yearbook ads.